Milliken v. Bradley

 Milliken v.
 Bradley, 418 U.S. 717 (1974), was a significant United States Supreme Court case dealing with the planned desegregation busing of public school students across district lines among 53 school districts in metropolitan Detroit.
 It concerned the plans to integrate public schools in the United States following the Brown v.
 Board of Education (1954) decision.

 The ruling clarified the distinction between de jure and de facto segregation, confirming that segregation was allowed if it was not considered an explicit policy of each school district.
 In particular, the Court held that the school systems were not responsible for desegregation across district lines unless it could be shown that they had each deliberately engaged in a policy of segregation.
-The case did not expand on Swann v.
-Charlotte-Mecklenburg Board of Education (1971), the first major Supreme Court case concerning school busing.
+It was the first Supreme Court decision to hold that a lower court's desegregation order was broader than needed to remedy the constitutional violation.

-Background
+Legal Background

-Educational segregation in the U.S.
+School segregation in Detroit

 Brown v.
-Board of Education was a landmark desegregation ruling, but difficult to implement.
-The case also did not take into account many sources of segregation in the US, including an ongoing migration of Black people into cities, white flight to the suburbs, and policies and practices that barred non-whites from suburban housing.
-By the 1970s, many urban school districts had super-majorities of black students.
-Educational segregation was therefore widespread, with informal racial barriers in the form of numerous thinly disguised practices that opposed Black people living in suburbs.

-Detroit

-Detroit is one of the most segregated cities in the United States.
-During the Great Migration, the city gained a large black population, which was excluded upon arrival from white neighborhoods.
-This exclusion was enforced by economic discrimination (redlining), exclusionary clauses in property deeds, as well as violence (destruction of property including arson and bombings, as well as assault).
+Board of Education was a landmark desegregation ruling, but difficult to implement, and only addressed the legal segregation that was common in the South.
+Some post-Brown desegreation decisions continued the process of integrating public facilities like city parks, recreation areas, and public beaches.
+Post-Brown education cases decided by the Supreme Court between 1968 and 1973 placed an affirmative duty on school boards to integrate.

+Desegregation busing was upheld by the Supreme Court in Swann v.
+Charlotte-Mecklenburg (1971), but the policy was controversial.
+During the Great Migration, Detroit gained a large black population, but blacks were excluded from white neighborhoods, and experienced various forms of racist and discriminatory harassment.
+The impact of Detroit's racial history, including restrictive covenants, mob violence, and race riots, and the deterioration of the city's public schools in the 1970s has been extensively researched.
+Many factors contributed to school segregation in US cities, including white flight to suburbs, and discriminatory practices known as redlining that kept suburban home ownership out of reach for black families.
+Swann did not directly address housing discrimination and other practices that contributed to these demographic changes.

 Some of the discriminatory policies in Detroit ended as public awareness increased and became more sensitive to the national civil rights movement, which began after World War II, and as black voting power in city precincts increased.
 The changes allowed Black people to move into additional neighborhoods in the City, but some neighborhoods resisted and for the most part little or no change of segregative practices occurred in the suburbs.

-By the mid-70s, more than two-thirds of students in the Detroit school system were black.
+The residential patterns in metropolitan Detroit at the time Milliken v.
+Bradley was decided all but guaranteed that most city schools would be "racially identifiable".